Teriyaki Brussels Sprouts

 This post may contain affiliate links which won’t change your price but will share a commission.

-A bowl of the cooked Brussels sprouts with teriyaki sauce.
+A serving bowl of teriyaki brussels.

 Brussels Sprouts with Teriyaki